-We have audited the accompanying financial statements of Hand in Hand USA (a nonprofit organization), which comprise the statements of assets and net assets - cash basis as of December 31, 2020 and 2019, and the related statements of revenues, expenses, and other changes in net assets - cash basis, statements of functional expenses - cash basis, and statements of cash flows - cash basis for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Hand in Hand USA (a nonprofit organization), which comprise the statements of assets and net assets - modified cash basis as of December 31, 2021 and 2020, and the related statements of revenues, expenses, and other changes in net assets - modified cash basis, statements of functional expenses - modified cash basis, and statements of cash flows - modified cash basis for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the assets and net assets of Hand in Hand USA as of December 31, 2020 and 2019, and the changes in its net assets, functional expenses and its cash flows for the years then ended in accordance with the cash basis of accounting described in Note 2.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the assets and net assets of Hand in Hand USA as of December 31, 2021 and 2020, and the changes in its net assets, functional expenses and its cash flows for the years then ended in accordance with the modified cash basis of accounting described in Note 2.